National Task Force

 National Task Force operators during the 2017 Stockholm truck attack.

-The National Task Force (Nationella insatsstyrkan, NI), formerly known as the National Task Force of the Swedish Civilian Police (Ordningspolisens nationella insatsstyrka), is a police tactical unit within the National Operations Department of the Swedish Police Authority.
+The National Task Force (Nationella insatsstyrkan, NI) is the counter-terrorism unit within the National Operations Department of the Swedish Police Authority.
+It is a part of the National Intervention Concept (Swedish: Nationella insatskonceptet, NIK) which also includes regional task force groups.

 History

 After the assassination of Olof Palme in 1986, two state commissions were appointed to assess Sweden's counter-terrorism capabilities.

 As a result, the government ordered the Swedish National Police Board to organize the "Standby Force Against Terrorism" (Beredskapsstyrkan mot terrorism) within the Stockholm County Police Authority in 1990.

 The group was soon renamed Nationella insatsstyrkan and became also a resource for the whole of Sweden.
 The right to make decisions about when they were used was delegated by the government to the Swedish National Police Board.

 After a parliamentary decision in 2002, the NTF was transferred from the Stockholm County Police Authority to the National Criminal Police (Rikskriminalpolisen).

 In connection with the reorganization of the police in 2015, the NTF was placed under the National Operations Department.